imtangim/Agrosour/README.md

 ### 7. Configure NPK Sensor

-- Ensure that your NPK sensor is properly connected and configured with the app.
-Refer to the documentation for sensor calibration.
+- Ensure that your NPK sensor and main hardware are properly connected and configured with the app.
-  Here’s a nicely formatted schema for the real-time database that you can add to your Markdown file:
+- For detailed instructions on hardware setup and sensor calibration, please refer to the [Hardware Configuration Guide](https://github.com/BossBaby25/Agrosour-IoT) in the dedicated repository.

+Make sure to follow the calibration steps accurately to ensure correct data integration with the app.

 ### 8. AI-Based Leaf Disease Detection